Cursor Hardening Guide

 - Ensure Sign in to Cursor is completed

-- For team deployments: Use Cursor Business to enforce authentication
+- For team deployments: Use Cursor Teams or Enterprise to enforce authentication

 Step 2: Configure Authentication Method